 - When an authorized adult with appropriate ID is not at the bus stop, the child will be brought back to the school.
 The parent will be contacted by CDC personnel and counseled about the importance of ensuring that an adult is waiting for each child.
 The parent will be responsible for picking up the child at the school. - If a child is brought back to the school (3) three times, transportation privileges may be suspended for (1) one week.
 After one week's suspension, transportation privileges will be resumed.
-If the parent is still having difficulty meeting the bus, they will be counseled, given the option of childcare or being picked up daily by 3:35 p.m.
+If the parent is still having difficulty meeting the bus, they will be counseled, and child will be picked up daily at 3:05 p.m.